BestGuide is reader supported and may earn affiliate commission. Learn More.

 Can I use a personal loan to finance a hot tub and deck together?

 Yes.
-Personal loan funds from LightStream are not restricted to the hot tub itself.
-You can use a single loan to cover the hot tub, delivery, electrical installation, deck or patio construction, landscaping, and accessories.
-This makes a personal loan a practical all-in-one financing tool for the complete outdoor project rather than piecing together separate financing for each component.
+Personal loan proceeds are not restricted to the hot tub purchase price.
+A single loan can cover the hot tub, delivery, electrical installation, deck or patio construction, landscaping, and accessories, making it a practical all-in-one financing tool for the complete outdoor project.

 How much does it cost to maintain a hot tub monthly?